rcrowther/apertium-dictionary-generator/README.rst

     ./skel2dix.py <options> -i /.../inputFile

-Options include,
+Current options are,

 -a : annotate the output with XML comments
 -i : input file path
--o : output filepath (optional, taken from input)
--t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual
+-o : output filepath (optional, default taken from input) -t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual

-Output filepaths are tagged with dictionary extensions, so the script can be run repeatedly on a source file without adapting filepath names.
+Output filepaths are tagged with dictionary extensions, so the script can be run repeatedly on a source file without adapting filepath names (change -t instead).

 Many of the following examples are for mono-dictionaries, to keep the examples cleaner.